PART 2 - APPLICATION AND INTERPRETATION OF THE RULES

-(a) means a claim form, particulars of claim where these are not included in a claim form, defence, Part 20 claim, or reply to defence; and
+(a) means a claim form, particulars of claim where these are not included in a claim form, defence, counterclaim or other additional claim, or reply to defence; and

 (b) includes any further information given in relation to them voluntarily or by court order under rule 18.1;